Kodular/Documentation/docs/components/layout/lists/list-view-image-and-text.md

 |:----:|:-------:|
 |number|1|

-Set the side of the image.
+Set the side of the image
 Set it to 1 for Left side and 2 for Right side

 ### Item Size